josephsl/wintenApps/readme.md

 ## Store

 * After checking for app updates, app names in list of apps to be updated are correctly labeled.
-* Appearance of search suggestions are now announced.
-This is now part of NVDA 2017.3.
 * When downloading content such as apps and movies, NVDA will announce product name and download progress.
-A basic fix is now part of NVDA 2017.3.

 ## Weather